Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Discussion

-We showcased an application of the proposed approach with MRI experiments where the frequency domain sampling strategy is learned w.r.t. user-defined reconstruction methods.
-This optimization-based approach exploits the synergy between sampling and reconstruction, and learns effective sampling strategies from training data.
-These topics can be investigated for other computational imaging modalities.
-Several previous studies \cite{pilot,wang:22:bjork-tmi} only used NN-based reconstruction methods.
-The stability and generalizability of NN-based reconstruction is still under investigation.
-In comparison, by using our method delineated in \ref{s,opt}, one may optimize trajectory for model-based reconstruction methods that may be more robust and interpretable.
-Our results show that with a suitably tailored sampling pattern, traditional model-based reconstruction can compete with NN-based reconstruction, reinforcing related observations in recent work \cite{gu:21:csm}.
-Importantly, sampling optimization for model-based reconstruction requires much less training data than for NN-based reconstruction.
-This property is beneficial for medical imaging where data availability is often limited.

-\red{The training used discrete-space image datasets, whereas the actual objects in practice are continuous.
-Ideally, using the accurate continuous image model could better approximate the actual situation.
-This implicit bias is common for learning-based methods.
-Subsequent investigations may use analytical phantoms and compare optimized trajectories using discrete-space and continuous-space models.} \resp{R1.3}

-Sampling patterns learned with different reconstruction methods show distinct characteristics.
-This phenomenon is also observed in previous literature \cite{gozcu:2019:RSP,zibetti2020fast}.
+Sampling patterns learned with different reconstruction methods showed distinct characteristics in \sref{sebsec:mriopt}.
+This phenomenon was also observed in previous literature \cite{zibetti2020fast,gozcu:2019:RSP}.
 The differences in sampling patterns may stem from different regularizers, as well as different iterative algorithms.
-Also, as shown in \ref{tab:quan}, the synergistic sampling and reconstruction leads to the best image quality.
-Interestingly, for the standard radial trajectory, the UNN approach outperformed the CS approach; but after trajectory optimization, the CS approach had higher SNR than the UNN approach.
-Such evidence further supports the advantage of joint optimization of sampling and reconstruction.
+Importantly, as shown in \tref{tab:quan}, synergistic sampling and reconstruction led to the best image quality.
+Several previous studies \cite{pilot,wang:22:bjork-tmi,aggarwal:20:jmj} only used NN-based reconstruction methods, while the stability and generalizability of NN-based reconstruction are still being investigated.
+In comparison, using our method delineated in \sref{s,opt}, one may optimize trajectories for model-based reconstruction methods that may be more robust.
+Our results show that with a suitably tailored sampling pattern, traditional model-based reconstruction can compete with NN-based reconstruction, reinforcing related observations in recent studies \cite{gu:22:rlw}.
+Additionally, sampling optimization for model-based reconstruction requires less training data than for NN-based reconstruction.
+This property is beneficial for medical imaging where the data availability is often limited.